fbpx

 Which Universities are already Monetizing their Patents?

-There are few universities that have strong IP departments and are earning by selling/licensing their patents.
-The University of California with 4882 patents earns ~$182 million from patent licensing.
+Few universities have strong IP departments and earn money by selling/licensing their patents.
+The University of California, with 4882 patents, earns ~$ $182 million from patent licensing.
 The graph below provides licensing revenues of five other universities.

 Universities-revenue-from-patent-licensing